xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/spies.md

 # Testing with spies

-[Mockito](https://site.mockito.org/) spies allows dynamic modification of real objects behavior (configured same as [mocks](mocks.md), but, by default, all methods work as in raw bean).
+[Mockito](https://site.mockito.org/) spies allow dynamic modification of real object behavior (configured the same as [mocks](mocks.md), but, by default, all methods work as in the raw bean).

-Guicey provides `SpiesHook` for overriding guice beans with mockito spies.
+Guicey provides `SpiesHook` for overriding Guice beans with Mockito spies.

 !!! important
-    Spy creation requires real bean instance and so guicey use AOP to intercept real bean access and redirecting all calls through a dynamically created (on first access) spy object.
-This means that spies would only work with guice-managed beans.
+    Spy creation requires a real bean instance and so Guicey uses AOP to intercept real bean access and redirect all calls through a dynamically created (on first access) spy object.
+This means that spies would only work with Guice-managed beans.

     If you need to spy for a manual instance - use [partial mocks](mocks.md#partial-mocks)